strata-io/strata-service-extension-examples/amazon-verfied-permissions/README.md

 With Maverics as your control plane, you will deploy a signed config to a cloud storage provider, and configure the orchestrators running in your environment to remotely read the config from the container.

 To publish the Sonar user flow to an orchestrator and test it, we need a local environment.
-This includes permissions to use your Verified Permissisions policy, a public key pairing, and a configuration to connect an orchestrator.
+This includes permissions to use your Verified Permissions policy, a public key pairing, and a configuration to connect an orchestrator.
 Finally, to test the user flow you will run the test app Sonar as a Docker container.

 ## Set permissions to enable use of your Verified Permissions policies

-Create an IAM policy that will allow orchestrators running in your environment to use Amazon Verified Permissions for authorization.
+The Orchestrator supports defining a AWS credential as an environment variable.
+In this local scenario, we will create a policy and a IAM principal's credentials for the orchestrator to use.
+With this environment variable, in a production scenario, the your environment for example in EC2, it can turn these into a temporary credentials.

 1. Go to **Identity and Access Management (IAM)** within your AWS console.
 2. Under Access management, go to **Policies**.